cinder-config/data-mining/README.md

-# CINDER
+# CINDER - Data mining

-TODO: Write README
+Repository used to extract the data from GHTorrent & filter according to selection criterias